mercedesov/ios_dataset/README.md

 # iOS Market Share Prediction Model

 ## Introduction
 This project implements a regression model to predict the iOS market share based on various features related to iPhone users and sales.
-The model leverages neural networks to learn the relationships in the dataset, providing insights into market dynamics.
+The model provides insights into market dynamics.

 ## Getting Started